-• If you are moving yourself, head to your local liquor or paint store for empty boxes.
+● If you are moving yourself (as opposed to hiring a moving firm), head to your local liquor or paint store for empty boxes.
 Buy a few dish pack boxes for breakables if you don’t want to wrap everything.
 Check your local freecycle or craigslist for moving boxes.

-• If you are packing yourself, use bubble wrap (you can buy this at a packing or office supply store) or blank newsprint (to prevent black ink smudges of printed newspaper) or packing peanuts for breakables.
+● If you are packing yourself, use bubble wrap (you can buy this at a packing or office supply store) or blank newsprint (to prevent black ink smudges of the printed newspaper), or packing peanuts for breakables.
 Use your towels to pack away larger breakables, or as cushions between furniture.
 Get a few moving blankets to prevent furniture dings.
 You will be glad you did.

-• Label every single last box with a sharpie … kitchen (kitchen dishes 1/30, kitchen silverware 2/30, kitchen gadgets 3/30, etc), bathroom, Sonny-boy’s bedroom.
+● Label every single last box with a sharpie … kitchen (kitchen dishes 1/30, kitchen silverware 2/30, kitchen gadgets 3/30, etc), bathroom, Sonny-boy’s bedroom.
 If you have movers packing for you, follow them around and label better than they do (kid A’s room, Kid B’s summer clothing).
 Label essential kitchen items as “kitchen essentials box 1/30” so you aren’t digging through 30 boxes to make a pot of coffee.
-Have those boxes loaded last on the truck so they are first off.
+Have those boxes loaded last on the truck so they are first off the moving truck.
 Keep a master list of all boxes, and how many per room (kitchen 30 boxes, kid’s room A 15 boxes, etc).
 If using a moving service, photograph your boxes with a timestamp.
-If they are crushed upon arrival, inspect for damages so you can file a claim.
+If any boxes are crushed upon arrival, inspect for damages so you can file a claim.

-• Make certain your beds are the last pieces of furniture packed on the truck.
-They will be the first off, and immediately set them up.
-Put on linens and pillows as soon as possible after set-up.
+● Make certain your beds are the last pieces of furniture packed on the truck.
+They will be the thing first off the truck and immediately set them up.
+Put linens and pillows on the beds as soon as possible after set-up.
 At the end of a long moving day, it is nice to have the beds ready and waiting!
-As soon as you walk into your new house, unpack your towels, toilet paper and bathroom toiletries, and deposit those suitcases full of clothing in each room.
+As soon as you walk into your new house, unpack your towels, toilet paper, and bathroom toiletries, and deposit those suitcases full of clothing in each room.

 What great moving tips do you have!?